 Key Insight: Voice search algorithms favour FAQ questions that include emotional context and specific situational details.
 Generic questions perform poorly in voice results.

-Voice search answers need to hit a sweet spot—comprehensive enough to be helpful, concise enough for voice assistants to read aloud.
-Research on voice search optimization shows that optimal voice search answers range from 29-40 words for direct answers, with supporting details following.
+Voice search answers need to hit a sweet spot: full enough to be helpful, short enough for voice assistants to read aloud.
+Research on voice search optimization shows that the best voice search answers run 29-40 words for the direct response, with supporting details after.

-Structure your answers with a direct response first, followed by additional context.
+Give the direct response first, then add context.
 For example:

 Question: How long does it take to see results from SEO?